kfcfk1985/koa_todoList/README.md

 + Create a new local mongoose database called 'test', but don't create any collection.
 + While inside the activity folder, run npm install in terminal.
 + enter base folder,run:node index.js
-+ Open http://localhost:3000/ and start adding your todos to the list!
++ Open http://localhost:3000/ and press 'login'
++ then press 'F5' to refresh you browser
++ you can add you todo item now!